 The house as it stands today is pretty mind blowing, from the Venetian mask inspired balconies through to the dragon like chimney on the roof, with a number of unique and innovative features throughout.
 Even if you don’t decide to go inside, it’s well worth stopping here to admire the facade, although a visit inside is well worth it.

 Note that Casa Batlló is a popular spot for visitors, so you might want to book your ticket in advance and skip the ticket line.
-The recommended Barcelona Day Pass includes a 20% discount for advance bookings of Casa Batlló.
-We’d recommend around 30 minutes – 45 minutes here, after which you might want to grab some lunch, depending on the time.

 4. Sagrada Familia